Phileosopher/commonplace/glossary-spiritual.md

 Theological anthropology - The systematic theology branch that addresses who people are with respect to God creating us

+Veneration - praying to saints or Mary, demarcated by Catholics but considered idolatry by Protestants

 Young Earth creationism - The belief that God created the universe in a relatively short period of time (i.e., days or years), contrasts with Old Earth creationism